open-mmlab/mmpretrain/docs/en/tools/visualization.md

 **Examples(CNN)**：

-`target-layers` can not be BN layer or Relu layer, Here are some examples:
+Here are some examples of `target-layers` in ResNet, which can be a BottleNeck, conv, BN or a Relu layer:

 - `model.backbone.layer4`
+- `model.backbone.layer4.2.conv1`
+- `model.backbone.layer4.2.bn2`
-- `model.backbone.layer4.1.conv`
+- `model.backbone.layer4.2.relu`

 1.Use different methods to visualize CAM from `mobel.backbone.layer4` of `ResNet50`, the `target-category` is the predicted result by the given checkpoint.